Want a better credit score? Where you live can have an impact on your credit score and your ability to pay off your debt.

 With one of the lowest minimum wages in the country ($7.25/hour) and extremely high unemployment rates, Texas has the dubious distinction of having the top three worst cities for boosting credit scores.

 In fact, half of the top ten worst cities are located in Texas.
 Ranking number two and number three are El Paso and Dallas, respectively.
 While Atlanta, Oklahoma City, and New Orleans are all in the top ten as well.

-To see the complete results of all 60 cities, along with multiple city-by-city breakdowns, complete risk factors, score weights, and more, please visit the full study HERE.
+Please visit the full study HERE to see the complete results of all 60 cities, along with multiple city-by-city breakdowns, complete risk factors, score weights, and more.

 Read More From A Dime Saved: